wmo/ds03gcd/README.md

 In case you run into this error: 'could not find function "mapvalues"', then install package `plyr`

 In case you encounter this error: 'could not find function "melt"', then install package `reshape2`

+# Acknowledgement

+The dataset used is from this publication:

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

 # More detail